Deadline for Submitting Applications for the 2020 Ambassadors Fund for Cultural Preservation: December 6, 2019

 Non-governmental organizations, museums, ministries of culture, and institutions protecting the cultural patrimony of Honduras, including U.S.-based organizations subject to Section 501(c)(3) of the tax code, that are registered and active in SAM.gov and able to demonstrate that they have experience and capacity to manage projects to preserve cultural heritage.
 The program will give consideration to proposals that can offer cost sharing with local funds and from other sources, such as governmental, international organizations, private sector, etc.

-Please send an email to email@example.com to request documents for application.
+Please send an email to email@example.com for additional information or to request documents for application.